cncf/toc/projects/chubaofs/cubefs-graduation-dd.md

 - [x] **A number of active maintainers which is appropriate to the size and scope of the project.**

-  CubeFS has 14 top level maintainers from: JD.com, BEIKE, OPPO, Bytedance, LinkedIn, XFusion.
+  CubeFS currenlty has 14 top level maintainers from: JD.com, BEIKE, OPPO, Bytedance, LinkedIn, XFusion.
 Ref: <https://github.com/cubefs/cubefs/blob/206d5ddadf1f99abde6401b7aa18b57fc46e6bed/MAINTAINERS.md>

   Activities of maintainers can be found at: [chubaofs.devstats.cncf.io](https://chubaofs.devstats.cncf.io/d/66/developer-activity-counts-by-companies?orgId=1&var-period_name=Last%20year&var-metric=contributions&var-repogroup_name=All&var-country_name=All&var-companies=All)